conorwhanson/coding_reference/SQL/SQL Database and Queries.md

 # SQL Database and Queries
 Structured Query Language (SQL) a language used to ask questions of data and receive answers.
-It is made for handling large amounts of data and allows us to Extract, Transform, and Load data into databases(ETL).
+It is made for handling large amounts of data and allows us to Extract, Transform, and Load data into databases (ETL).

 PostgreSQL is (1 flavor of) an object-relational database that uses SQL.
-PGAdmin is a management tool that gives access to the databases and from which one can query the data (only works with PostgreSQL).
+PGAdmin is a UI management tool that gives access to the databases and from which one can query the data (only works with PostgreSQL).

 Entity Relationship Diagram (ERD) is a kind of flow chart that spotlights the different tables and their relationships to other tables via primary keys, foreign kets, and data types for the various columns.
 It provides a big-picture look at the data.